 The April 2012 route of The Amerton Railway (North at top, with the sheds, workshops and Amerton Station buildings at the South West corner.
 Image courtesy of Google Earth

 A long-standing aim of The Amerton Railway had always been to own the land on which the railway runs.
-In May 2012 the 20-year dream came true when Paul Williams, the owner of the Amerton Farm and Craft Centre, agreed to sell the land at Stowe-by-Chartley that had been rented by the railway since March 1993.
+On the 12th April 2012, the 20-year dream came true when Paul Williams, the owner of the Amerton Farm and Craft Centre, agreed to sell the land at Stowe-by-Chartley that had been rented by the railway since March 1993.
 This became possible thanks to very generous donations from members of the Staffordshire Narrow Gauge Railway Ltd matched by a mortgage from HSBC Bank PLC.